Extend sys:check Command

 method.

-Registering Your Checkโ
+Registering Your Check

-After creating your check class, you must register it in a yaml config file so that n98-magerun2 can find it.
+After creating your check class, you must register it in a YAML config file so that n98-magerun2 can find it.

-Create a YAML file (n98-magerun2.yaml) in your project (app/etc) or module and add the following configuration:
+) or module and add the following configuration:

 commands: